4 Protein Structure and Function

 When a protein cannot fold correctly even with the assistance of chaperones, the cell may recognize the misfolded polypeptide as hopeless, and mark it for destruction.
 This cellular surveillance process operates in almost every cell and is called protein quality control.
 The quality control system has at least two branches: the ubiquitin–proteasome system, and the autophagy–lysosome system.
 We’ll discuss these systems later in the block.

-SLO 4.
-Understand common post-translational modifications of and know why specific modifications occur predominantly on proteins within the cytoplasm or in extra- cytoplasmic environments.
+Common post-translational modifications and specific modifications that occur predominantly on proteins within the cytoplasm or in extra- cytoplasmic environments.

 Once synthesized, most polypeptides undergo covalent posttranslational modifications.
 These fall into several different categories.
 The following list is not comprehensive!
 It’s illustrative, showing some important examples.